Cream Vs Powder

-And that is a nice wide brush, with either an angled edge, or a rounded toe (the edge where the end of the bristles are).
-I find that the angle allows to follow the curves, and really get in to help sculpt and create depth right where you need it.
+And that is a nice wide brush, with either an angled edge or a rounded toe (the edge where the end of the bristles are).
+I find that the angle allows you to follow the curves, and really get in to help sculpt and create depth right where you need it.

 So dip your favorite brush into your product and begin SCULPTING!

 When contouring, I always start at the other end from where you need the product to fade away. ie. for the cheekbone, start at the hairline and then you can feather off as the brushstroke sweeps inwards towards the center of the face.

 Under the jaw, apply from the deepest area underneath the ears, and sweep forwards and upwards to blend out.

 On the nose, work downwards along each side of your nose.